fjahr/fjahr/content/posts/20190702-adv-segwit-quadratic-sighash.md

 menu = "blog"           # set "main" to add this content to the main menu
 +++

-### Why write about Segwit in 2019?
+### Why write about SegWit in 2019?

-Segwit is one of the most discussed topics in the history of Bitcoin and rightfully so.
+SegWit is one of the most discussed topics in the history of Bitcoin and rightfully so.
 The solution to a multitude of Bitcoin's problems was surprisingly effective.
 The activation, on the other hand, was a rollercoaster.
 Additionally, it is a very complex topic that requires you to spend a significant amount of time with it in order to get a complete understanding of its mechanics and implications.

-One of the several issues that were solved by Segwit is the quadratic sighash problem.
-This seems to have been missed quite frequently by mainstream and even Bitcoin-specific media since reporting on Segwit's reasoning seemed to focus mostly on its fix of malleability and the expansion of available block space.
-Since there are not many resources going into detail on this topic, I try to lay it out here and might follow up with other articles on other frequently missed aspects of Segwit.
+One of the several issues that were solved by SegWit is the quadratic sighash problem.
+This seems to have been missed quite frequently by mainstream and even Bitcoin-specific media since reporting on SegWit's reasoning seemed to focus mostly on its fix of malleability and the expansion of available block space.
+Since there are not many resources going into detail on this topic, I try to lay it out here and might follow up with other articles on other frequently missed aspects of SegWit.

 ### The quadratic sighash problem